Here are some tips for making the most of your garden firepit.

 7. Mind the furniture

-Choose firepit-friendly furniture that’s not just comfy but also heat and spark-resistant.
+Choose firepit-friendly furniture that’s not only comfy but also heat—and spark-resistant.
 Embers can burn tiny holes into furniture seats and covers, so using durable furniture around your garden firepit is essential.

 Positioning the furniture upwind can also help to reduce the number of embers that drift onto the furniture.